Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Methods

-Task-agnostic metrics quantify the dynamic aspects of the drawings.
+Task-agnostic features quantify the dynamic aspects of the drawings.
 They are computed using several signal-processing techniques.
-The extraction process, illustrated in Figure \ref{fig:global_feats_pipeline}, may be parsed: \begin{enumerate} \item computation of time series from the raw data, such as the angle between 2 consecutive points, the distance between two points, and multiple derivations (see Section \ref{sssec:time_series}). \item segmentation of each series using only the segments gathered In-Air or On-Tablet, and additionally decomposing the On-Tablet sequence in a suite of strokes.
-The segmentation is described in Section \ref{sssec:segmentation} \item computation of statistics (e.g., mean, the standard deviation) on the time-series obtained from the derivation of \textit{time independent metrics}, described in Section \ref{sssec:time_independant_metrics}. \end{enumerate}
+The extraction process, illustrated in Figure \ref{fig:global_feats_pipeline}, may be parsed: \begin{enumerate} \item computation of time series from the raw data, such as the angle between 2 consecutive points, the distance between two points, and multiple derivations (see Section \ref{sssec:time_series}). \item segmentation of each series using only the segments gathered In-Air or On-Tablet.
+A stroke being defined as the trajectory On-Tablet between two In-Air moments.
+The segmentation is described in Section \ref{sssec:segmentation} \item computation of statistics (e.g., mean, the standard deviation) on the time-series obtained from the derivation of \textit{time independent features}, described in Section \ref{sssec:time_independant_features}. \end{enumerate}